-and/or Regulator to camp.
+We are not able to release our NAUI Waiver until June 1.
+It will be available online.
+Once released, please complete and upload immediately, we apologize for the inconvenience.

+New to the dive paperwork process?
+Check out our "How to do Scuba Paperwork" video.

-eview and corrections.
-General Paperwork Instructions Forms marked with the computer symbol can be completed online.
+General Paperwork Instructions

+\mathbf{P} Forms marked with the computer symbol can be completed online.

 Forms marked with barcodes must be printed and filled out completely.
 Maintain copies of all forms for your records.
-Submit forms using one of the following options: Upload to your camper account as a PDF.
-Click the upload arrow (pload) on the right side of the Forms & Documents screen.
+Submit forms using one of the following options:

+- Upload on the CampanionApp.
+Recommended - Upload to your camper account as a PDF.
+Click the upload arrow () on the right side of the Forms & Documents screen.
 If the document has multiple pages, make sure they are combined into one PDF.
-Uploading multiple documents will delete those submitted previously.
-Fax documents to (949) 627-8084.
+Uploading multiple documents will delete those submitted previously. - Fax documents to (949) 627-8084.
 The barcode must be visible at the bottom of each page.

-If you are unable to fax or upload the documents, mail them to the address below.
-Guided Discoveries Attn.
-Summer Camp Registrar 27282 Calle Arroyo San Juan Capistrano, CA 92675 Required Scuba Paperwork In addition to the general paperwork required for Catalina Sea Camp, forms specific to the dive program must be completed and submitted.
+Required Scuba Paperwork

+In addition to the general paperwork required for Catalina Sea Camp, forms specific to the dive program must be completed and submitted.
 Campers will not be allowed to scuba dive unless all necessary paperwork has been received and approved by the Dive Director.
 We suggest starting on the scuba paperwork as soon as possible.
 Scuba program forms are listed below.

-FORMS REQUIRED FOR ALL CAMPERS WISHING TO SCUBA DIVE ☐ Scuba Medical Form (must be reviewed and signed by physician) ☐ Scuba NAUI Waiver (camper and witness signatures required) ☐ Scuba Questionnaire (online): Includes; Dive History, Insurance Verification, Medical Verification, Safe Diving Practices, Sea Camp Scuba Waiver FORMS REQUIRED IN LISTED SITUATIONS Scuba Documentation From - Required for certified campers and those with DAN Insurance to show proof of certification cards and DAN cards.
+FORMS REQUIRED FOR ALL CAMPERS WISHING TO SCUBA DIVE

+Scuba Medical Form (must be reviewed and signed by physician)

+Scuba NAUI Waiver (will be released June 1)

+Scuba Questionnaire (online): Includes; Dive History, Insurance Verification, Medical Verification, Safe Diving Practices, Sea Camp Scuba Waiver

+FORMS REQUIRED IN LISTED SITUATIONS

+Scuba Documentation From - Required for certified campers and those with DAN Insurance to show proof of certification cards and DAN cards.

 Scuba Asthma Form - Required for campers with a history of Asthma or Reactive Airway Disease (RAD).
-This form must be filled out by a physician familiar with dive
+This form must be filled out by a physician familiar with dive medicine and respiratory health.

-☐ Scuba Equipment Service Record - Required for campers bringing their own BCD
+Scuba Equipment Service Record - Required for campers bringing their own BCD and/ or Regulator to camp.